thenabbu/TheNabbu/README.md

 ## About Me

 I am a full-stack developer with a keen interest in graphic design, UI/UX design, and web development.
-Currently, I am focusing on learning DSA and always on the lookout for interesting and challenging project ideas.
-I have a solid foundation in Web Development, Python, MongoDB.
+Currently, I am focusing on learning DSA concepts and always on the lookout for interesting and challenging project ideas.
+I have a solid foundation in Web Dev, Python, MongoDB.

 In addition to my core skills, I have some experience with video and audio editing, allowing me to tackle multimedia projects as needed.